Siege of Multan (1848–1849): The Battle of Kineyri

 The British Political Agent in Bannu, Lieutenant Herbert Edwardes, took the first steps to suppress Mulraj's revolt.
 He intercepted the second copy of Vans Agnew's letter to Currie, and immediately began to concentrate troops.
 He, and other junior British officers were to be frustrated by Currie in Lahore, who proposed to do nothing during the Hot Weather and Monsoon seasons.
-This was partly for reasons of economy and lack of preparation, but he was supported by the Governor General of Bengal, Lord Dalhousie and the Commander-in-Chief of the Bengal Army, Sir Hugh Gough, who did not wish to expose European troops to a campaign during the harsh weather.
+This was partly for reasons of economy and lack of preparation, but he was supported by the Governor General of India, Lord Dalhousie and the Commander-in-Chief of the Bengal Army, Sir Hugh Gough, who did not wish to expose European troops to a campaign during the harsh weather.

 Meanwhile, Mulraj was reinforced by several other regiments of the Khalsa, the army of the Sikh empire, which rebelled or deserted.
 He also took other measures to strengthen his defences, digging up guns which had previously been buried and enlisting more troops.

 In early June, Edwardes began to lead an army against Multan.
 On 18 June, his leading troops (Pashtun irregulars) crossed the Chenab River on a ferry boat.
 They were engaged by Mulraj's artillery and forced to take cover for several hours.
 Mulraj's infantry and cavalry began to advance but Edwardes was reinforced by two regiments of the Khalsa under Colonel Van Cortlandt, an Anglo-Indian soldier of fortune.
 Van Cortlandt's artillery caused heavy losses among the Multani troops and Edwardes's Pashtuns counter-attacked.
 Mulraj's forces retreated to Multan, having suffered 500 casualties and lost six guns.